Xmetalfanx/linuxSetup/tests/archBasedTests.md

 | trizen    |     | Pass | Not Tested |
 | yay       |     | Pass | Not Tested |

+- both aurInstall functions (aka yay's or trizen's complains about having to pick the number)

 ---

 ## Theming Menus